lincolntracy/lincoln_mainroad_ver2/content/posts/brownlow-votes-tog.md

  - "Sports"
 ---

+*Which players have made the best of their limited opportunities?*

 <!--more-->

 Adam Cerra was [“arguably the best on ground across the first half”](https://www.afl.com.au/afl/matches/4948#match-report) in Carlton’s 17-point win over Collingwood in Round 20, collecting 20 disposals (nine contested; 65% efficiency), six clearances, five inside 50s, 466 meters gained, and two tackles before being subbed off shortly after half time with a hamstring concern.
 He only spent 40% of the game on the ground.